-Insolvency Practitioners do not only deal with the affairs of Insolvent Companies.
+Insolvency Practitioners don't only deal with the affairs of Insolvent Companies, and also work with directors of solvent companies seeking exit strategies.

-There are two ways that a solvent Company may be dissolved - by means of a Member's Voluntary Liquidation ("MVL") or by Voluntary Striking Off.
+There are two ways that a solvent Company may be dissolved:

+- 1) By means of a Member's Voluntary Liquidation ("MVL") or - 2) By Voluntary Striking Off.